svm-zhang/AGOUTI/README.md

 This will produce a scaffoled assembly in FASTA format, and a updated gene models in GFF3 format.
 All files (including the intermediate files) will be stored under a directory specified by `-outdir`, "example" in this case.

+## Prepare Inputs

+Assuming you have a dataset of paired-end RNA-seq reads, `example.1.fq` and `example.2.fq`, and an initial assembly generated from an assembler of your favorite, `example.fasta`.
+You will first need to map the RNA-seq data against the assembly using a short-reads mapper, such as BWA.
+For example,

+    bwa index example.fasta
+    bwa mem example.fasta example.1.fq example.2.fq | samtools view -h - > example.bam

+At the end of reads mapping, you will have the mapping results in BAM format.

+To run AGOUTI, you will also need a set of gene models predicted from the assembly.
+For instance,

+    Augustus --AUGUSTUS_CONFIG_PATH=[path to augustus config file] -gff3=on --species=[your sepcies] example.fasta > example.gff

+At the end of gene prediction, you will now have a set of gene models predicted from the assembly.
+You can choose any * ab inito * gene predictor as long as it spits out the models in GFF3 format.
+Specifically, AGOUTI looks for the following information in a GFF3 file.

+    * a line annotated as `gene`
+        * contig ID
+        * gene ID
+        * start and stop positions of the gene
+        * strand
+    * a line annotated as `CDS`
+        * start and stop positions of each coding frame

+So as long as your file of gene models has these information, AGOUTI will not issue any complaints.

+And that's it!
+You now have all the inputs required AGOUTI.

+## Understand Outputs

 ```
 samtools view test.bam | \